-On Samsung.com (opens in new tab), the starting price for the 128GB Galaxy Z Flip 3 is no different from its predecessor.
-Amazon happens to be selling it (opens in new tab) for $949 — a whopping $50 off.
+On Samsung.com, the starting price for the 128GB Galaxy Z Flip 3 is no different from its predecessor.
+Amazon happens to be selling it for $949, which is $50 off.
 The 256GB Z Flip 3 requires you to shell out a cool $1,050.
 If you’re wondering about the price of the 512GB model, it doesn’t exist; you only have two configurations to choose from.

 Currently, Samsung’s max trade-in credit for the Galaxy Z Flip 3 is $825.
 For example, you’d pay $175 if you traded in your Galaxy Z Fold 2.

 With Samsung offering attractive promotional discounts for the Galaxy Z Flip 4, slashing its price significantly (especially if you have a qualified trade-in device), it’s a no brainer.
 The Z Flip 4 is the winner here.